kyverno/kyverno/samples/DisallowHostPIDIPC.md

 # Disallow `hostPID` and `hostIPC`

-Sharing the host's PID namespace allows visibility of process on the host, potentially exposing process information.
+Sharing the host's PID namespace allows an application pod to gain visibility of processes on the host, potentially exposing sensitive information.
+Sharing the host's IPC namespace also allows the container process to communicate with processes on the host.

-Sharing the host's IPC namespace allows the container process to communicate with processes on the host.
 To avoid pod container from having visibility to host process space, validate that `hostPID` and `hostIPC` are set to `false`.

 ## Policy YAML